Alex-Liang01/Capstone-Synthetic-Data/documents/Methodology.md

 Now with all of the data fidelity metrics described, we used four privacy metrics to measure the privacy of the synthetic data compared to the simulated data.

 ## Privacy Metrics
-The four privacy metrics we used to test the privacy protection of PII in the synthetic datasets are: Disclosure Protection (DP), Nearest Neighbor Distance Ratio (NNDR), Nearest Neighbor Adversarial Accuracy (NNAA) and Membership Inference Attack (MIA).
+The three privacy metrics we used to test the privacy protection of PII in the synthetic datasets are: Nearest Neighbor Distance Ratio (NNDR), Nearest Neighbor Adversarial Accuracy (NNAA) and Membership Inference Attack (MIA).

-Disclosure protection measures the risk of sensitive information being disclosed in the synthetic data.
-DP is a score bounded from 0 to 1 with higher scores closer to 1 indicating strong privacy while values close to 0 have high disclosure risk.

 Nearest Neighbor Distance Ratio evaluates how close synthetic data points are compared to the simulated data points by comparing distances.
 NNDR is a ratio from score 0 to 1 with higher scores indicating stronger privacy while values close to 0 have higher disclosure risk.
 It compares distances to the nearest vs. the distance to the second nearest neighbor.